 In response, the father asked for his costs of over $7,100, on the basis that he was forced to bring the application because the mother backed out of earlier negotiations after he accepted her settlement proposal.
 He felt her position was unreasonable, and that he ended the court proceedings because he “did not have the energy to continue the fight.”

 The court was asked to decide which of them was entitled to legal costs from the other.
-It started by confirming the basic principles on how legal costs are to be awarded in Family Law proceedings, including the presumption that the successful party is entitled the costs of a motion, enforcement, case or appeal.
+It started by confirming the basic principles on how legal costs are to be awarded in Family Law proceedings, including the presumption that the successful party is entitled to the costs of a motion, enforcement, case, or appeal.
 Plus, a party who has behaved unreasonably may be deprived of all or part of the costs to which they would otherwise be entitled.

 However, there are dedicated costs rules covering situations where the parties end up settling their issues with each other.
 As the court wrote:

 Awarding Costs in a Case that has Settled:

 Courts have often held that where parties reach a settlement, the court should be slow to award costs in favour of one of the parties unless there are compelling reasons to do so.
 Courts want to encourage parties to settle their cases in order to avoid costs.
 It is also sometimes very difficult to determine who is the “winner” and the “loser” in a negotiated settlement. …

 However, there are cases when costs may be awarded when parties reach a signed agreement.
 There may be instances where a settlement is a “clear capitulation” by one party in favour of another, and it is obvious who the successful party is in the litigation. …

 Simply because the parties have settled, this does not mean that a court cannot still undergo a full costs analysis, taking into account the usual factors.
 A court may even consider a party’s behaviour in actually settling the case, adding: